BartPermentier/al-toolbox/README.md

 # AL Toolbox for Visual Studio Code

+Please visit https://www.altoolbox.com/ for more in depth information and AL Language tips and tricks.

 ## Features

 The AL Toolbox extension adds the region functionality to the Microsoft AL language for Business Central.